St John Ambulance Brigade in South Africa 1900-1902

 He died of disease at the Imperial Yeomanry Hospital, Deelfontein, on 6 Aug 1900.
 He was buried in Deelfontein Cemetery, Deelfontein, Pixley ka Seme District Municipality, Northern Cape, South Africa.

-South African Field Force Casualty Roll: Died of Disease, Deelfontein,
+South African Field Force Casualty Roll: Died of Disease, Deelfontein.
+6th August incorrect.

 Photo courtesy of Rushden Hearts & Soles